 The formula uses both parties’ combined adjusted actual income, the cost of health insurance, work related daycare costs, alimony paid or received by either party, as well as several other expenses that may be applicable in each individual case.
 Those figures are factored into the general formula, and the child support amount owed by each parent for the care of their children is thereby determined.

 Child support is used for the care and maintenance of the children, and in most circumstances is therefore not waivable by either parent.
-Child support is generally paid until the child turns 18 or graduates from High School, which ever is last to occur.
+Child support is generally paid until the child turns 18 or graduates from High School, whichever is last to occur.
 However, child support will terminate at age 19 even if the child has not graduated from High School.
 Child support payments usually include health insurance premiums and any work related day care provided for the child.
 The amount of time the children reside with each parent is also a factor that can reduce the amount of child support that is due to either parent.
+An experienced child support lawyer can help you navigate the complexities of your particular situation.

 What Happens When Child Support Payments Aren’t Made?